nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 Why does PySimpleGUI make it any easier to learn about GUIs?
 Because it removes the classes, callback functions, object oriented design to better get out of your way and let you focus entirely on your GUI and not how to represent it in code.

-The result is 1/2 to 1/10 th the amount of code that implements the exact same layout and widgets as you would get from coding yourself directly in Qt5.
+The result is 1/2 to 1/10th the amount of code that implements the exact same layout and widgets as you would get from coding yourself directly in Qt5.
 It's been tested many times... again and again, PySimpleGUI produces significantly less code than Qt and the frameworks it runs on.

 Forget syntax completely and just look on the overall activities of a PySimpleGUI programmer.
 You have to design your window.... determine your inputs and your outputs, place buttons in strategic places, create menus, ....
 You'll be busy just doing all those things to design and define your GUI completely independent upon the underlying framework.